Whippet (bus company): Current operations

-Contracts

-In 2014 Whippet started as a contractor for National Express.
-These services were discontinued in 2020, but the company currently works long-distance services on behalf of FlixBus, operating out of Victoria Coach Station in London to destinations such as Bradford, Bristol, Derby and Swansea.

-In the summer of 2018, Whippet unexpectedly withdrew several services in Cambridgeshire, leaving council contracts to other independent operators.
+Local services

+Whippet runs the X2, X3, 18, 18A and 66 services in Cambridgeshire.

+Universal

+Whippet launched a new bus service U (for Universal) in Cambridge in July 2016, running originally from Madingley Road Park & Ride (now: Eddington) via West Cambridge to Addenbrooke's Hospital.
+It is subsidised by the University of Cambridge and replaced the Uni4 service, formerly operated by Stagecoach in Cambridge.

+In 2023 Whippet was granted a new eight year contract to continue running the service.
+All of the service's nine Mellor Sigma 12 buses are fully electric.

+Flixbus

+Whippet was awarded a contract with intercity coach company FlixBus in 2021 to run long-distance coach services.
+Currently Whippet operate 14 coaches for FlixBus, running to Bradford, Leeds, Manchester, Cambridge, Birmingham and London in the UK and Amsterdam, Paris on international routes.

+In 2024 Whippet launched the first 100% electric long-distance coach in partnership with FlixBus and Zenobē.
+The Yutong GTe14 runs on the route between Cambridge and London.

 Cambridgeshire busway

 From 7 August 2011 until 9 November 2018, Whippet operated service C on Cambridgeshire Guided Busway from Somersham to Cambridge city centre on the section between St Ives and the Cambridge Science Park.
 This was being run in conjunction with Stagecoach in the Fens (who ran routes A and B) who jointly with Whippet had exclusive use of the route for a period of five years in exchange for providing a minimum service frequency between 07:00 and 19:00 each weekday.
 Whippet spent a total of £420,000 on three Plaxton Centro bodied Volvo B7RLE buses that have been sold since and replaced by four Wright Eclipse bodied Volvo B7RLEs.
 Service C was withdrawn on 9 November 2018, leaving all bus operations on the northern section of the guided busway to Stagecoach East and ending Whippet's services in the St. Ives area.

-Whippet launched a new bus service U (for Universal) in Cambridge in July 2016, running originally from Madingley Road Park & Ride (now: Eddington) via West Cambridge to Addenbrooke's Hospital.
-It is subsidised by the University of Cambridge and replaced the Uni4 service, formerly operated by Stagecoach in Cambridge.
-The service was rerouted between Cambridge railway station and Cambridge Biomedical Campus via the southern part of the Busway, starting 3 December 2016, after delivery of seven Wright Eclipse bodied Volvo B8RLEs fitted for use on the guided busway.

-On 21 June 2017 at approximately 15:48, a Cambridgeshire Guided Busway service, operated by Whippet, derailed near the entrance to the busway at Cambridge railway station.
-It was travelling towards Addenbrooke's Hospital.
-The bus crashed into a wall, with damage sustained to the driver's position but there were no serious injuries.
-Whippet initially blamed cyclists for the accident saying that they had caused the driver to swerve to avoid them.
-They later deleted those tweets, apologised to the cyclists and dismissed the driver for causing the crash by travelling above the speed limit on the entry to the busway.

 In addition to services C and U, in February 2019, Whippet launched a service P (for Pedigree), using the B7RLEs which previously operated on the C, between Cambridge City Centre and Addenbrooke's via the Guided Busway, thus duplicating Stagecoach's A and D services on this section.
 Service P lasted six months before being withdrawn in August 2019.

+Whippet started the T1 service on the 27 may 2025 going between Drummer St Bus station and Huntingdon via the Busway as far as Swavesey.
+This is part of a group of “Tiger“ bus routes serving more rural communities.